adobe/aem-site-template-standard/README.md

    ```

 1. The site template ZIP file is now located below the template root: `aem-site-template-basic-{version}.zip`.
 1. Upload to an AEMaaCS site creation wizard.
-For Installing on a default local development instance use `npm run deploy`.
+For installing on a local cloudready development instance use `npm run deploy`.

 ## Develop Site Template